 - The result processing phase which involves content fetching and snippeting of the top global hits found in the previous search phase

 The above is an simplification as if the search request also specifies result grouping the search phase might involve multiple phases or round trips between the container and the content nodes

 - A query is sent from a front-end application to a container node over HTTP(s) using GET or POST using the search API or in any custom request format handled by a custom request handler which translates the custom request format to native Vespa APIs.

-- Query processing, like stemming and geo-tagging, is done in search chains
+- Query pre-processing, like linguistic processing and query rewriting, is done in configured search chains

 - The query is sent from the container to selected content clusters - see federation for more details.
 The illustration above only contains one content cluster but multiple is fully supported and allows scaling document types differently.
 For example a tweet document type could be indexed in a separate content cluster then user document type which allow for independent scaling.

 - Content clusters have top-level dispatchers (TLDs) which dispatches the query to content groups within the content cluster.

 - At this point the query enters one or more content clusters.
 In a content cluster with grouped data distribution the top-level dispatcher will dispatch the query to one group at a time using a dispatch policy while with a flat single group content cluster it will dispatch the query to all content nodes.

 - The query arrives at the content nodes which performs matching, ranking and aggregation/grouping over the set of indexed documents in the Ready sub database: The vespa-proton process performs matching over the ready and indexed documents and performs ranking as specified with the request/document definition.
 Each content node matches and ranks a subset of the total document corpus and returns the top k hits along with meta information like total hits and sorting and grouping data if requested upward to the top-level dispatcher.